vincepower/gcp-openshift-testdrive/deploy-testdrive/README.md

 * ocp310-base
 * ocp310-docker (This is essential an empty disk with a volume group)

-The base image needs to have prepared by the prepare-base-image section.
+The base image needs to have prepared by the prepare-initial-images scripts/documentation.

 ## Run the deployment